diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 **Message ID (Correlation ID)**
 A unique identifier for each message or request that is passed through downstream services to enable traceability and debugging.

+**Metric-Based Load Balancing**
+A load balancing algorithm that distributes traffic based on real-time metrics like CPU usage, memory consumption, or response times.

 **Microservices (Pattern)**
 An architectural pattern dividing systems into small, independently deployable services.

+**Multi-Track Agile**
+An agile development approach that runs multiple parallel tracks for different types of work, balancing discovery, delivery, and technical excellence.

 **Monthly Review**
 A practice of reviewing the entire codebase monthly to understand architectural concepts, code quality trends, and patterns.